How does Too Good work?

 |SAMHSA: Substance Abuse & Mental Health Services Administration||Model program||Model program||Model program|

 Too Good programs have earned recognition and acclaim for their impact in promoting safer and healthy youth and communities.

 Recognition for Too Good for Drugs™ in Drug Strategies "Making the Grade": "Some very strong elements in this very detailed, 10 session per year curriculum.
 Provides developmentally appropriate information about alcohol, tobacco and marijuana.
 Normative education activities creative and compelling, new ideas for games.
 Includes no-use pledge."

 Recognition for Too Good for Violence in Drug Strategies "Safe Schools, Safe Students": "A delightful package of materials (that) complements this highly interactive 4-9 session program.
 Strongly focused on critical skill areas.
 Extremely detailed instructions for teachers.
 Very complete."

 The TGFV Social Perspectives High School Revised Edition Teacher's Manual includes ten fully scripted fifty minute interactive lessons.
 The manual...

-The Too Good for Violence-Social Perspectives High School Student Workbook is an integral part of the lessons.
-Students launch into...
+The TGFV-Social Perspectives High School Student Workbook is an integral part of the lessons.
+Students launch into the activities by...